 How it Happens

-There are many different ways that a child can suffer a CP birth injury.
+There are many different ways that a child can suffer a Cerebral Palsy birth injury.
 The list of birth mistakes includes instances where procedures aren’t performed in time, instances where procedures are performed incorrectly and many more types of failures on the part of medical providers.
-In order to sue the doctor or healthcare facility, it has to be established that their negligence was the reason that the child suffers from CP.
+In order to sue the doctor or healthcare facility, it has to be established that their negligence was the reason that the child suffers from Cerebral Palsy.

 There have been cases where juries have found in favor of plaintiffs for many different reasons.
 Some cases involve cesarian sections that weren’t given in time.
-In cases where a child doesn’t have enough amniotic fluid in the womb, CP may result.
-Other cases have involved strangulation by the umbilical cord, which is a common cause of CP injuries where medical negligence was an issue.
+In cases where a child doesn’t have enough amniotic fluid in the womb, Cerebral Palsy may result.
+Other cases have involved strangulation by the umbilical cord, which is a common cause of Cerebral Palsy injuries where medical negligence was an issue.
 The child may also become pinned in a position that strangulates them.
-CP injures are oftentimes caused by a lack of oxygen to the brain, so anything that causes an interruption in the flow of blood to the pain can end up causing CP.
+Cerebral Palsy injures are oftentimes caused by a lack of oxygen to the brain, so anything that causes an interruption in the flow of blood to the pain can end up causing Cerebral Palsy.

 If you’re suspicious that medical negligence played a part in your child having cerebral palsy, you’ll want to contact a lawyer quickly.
 It’s important to remember that there are limitations on how long you have to sue.
 It’s also important to remember that the settlement or jury award you might win could be enough to pay for your child’s medical expenses long into the future.
 This means that they’ll have the resources they need as they move into adulthood and that they can rely on getting the best possible treatments for the symptoms of their condition.